 1. What was the biggest thing I screwed up last year?
 Maybe it was a blown project, a damaged relationship, or an unkept commitment.
 Regardless, when asked about last year’s screw-ups, most of us recall one action or activity that stands out.
 Identifying this moment, although painful, shines a light on the area we fell short.
 Realize the circumstances that led to that failure.

 3. Where did I miss an opportunity?
 Was it a shunned business deal that led to exponential growth for a competitor?
 Was it a potential hire that slipped away?
-Did hesitation on a decision result have a costly impact at a later date?
+Did hesitation on a decision result in a costly impact at a later date?
 Now is not the time to beat ourselves up over missed opportunities.
 Instead, let us take the time to explore the reasoning and fallacies behind our decisions.
 Focus on the steps necessary for seizing previously missed opportunities.

 4. What did I not do that I should have?
 Over the course of time, many people experience a loss of interest in achieving their goals.
 We allow ourselves to become preoccupied with other activities.
 What was the importance of that original goal?
 Determine whether the goal is still relevant for the New Year.
-Give thought to the barriers that prevented accomplishment last year.
+Give thought to the barriers that prevented its accomplishment last year.

 With the New Year comes a renewed sense of optimism and the promise of great achievement.

-Reflect on the occurrences of the past year, asking yourself the four questions before setting any new goals.
 By evaluating the year behind us, we’ll find ourselves on the path to accomplishing more purposeful goals in the year ahead.